 Dr. Chengcang Charles Wu, founder and CEO of Intact Genomics, has been named 2017 “Inventor of the Year” by The Bar Association of Metropolitan St. Louis.
 For more information, please read the press release “Inventor of the Year rewarded to St. Louis business owner” from St. Louis Post-Dispatch.

 BIO (Biotechnology Innovation Organization) is the world’s largest biotechnology trade association representing biotechnology companies, academic institutions, state biotechnology centers and related organizations across the United States and in more than 30 other nations.
 The BIO Investor Forum is an international biotech investor conference focused on early and established private companies as well as emerging public companies.
-The 2017 BIO Investor Forum will be hosted in San Francisco, California in October 17-18.
+The 2017 BIO Investor Forum was hosted in San Francisco, California in October 17-18.

 Nature Chemical Biology published NIH SBIR supported research by scientists from Intact Genomics, UW-Madison and Northwestern University.